 These attributes are totally valid and work only if you use ORGANIC cranberries: https://qz.com/844309/cranberry-sauce-on-thanksgiving-the-dark-history-behind-americas-obsession-with-cranberries/.
 Nonorganic cranberries have toxic pesticides: http://www.whatsonmyfood.org/food.jsp?food=CA In many cases, nonorganic cranberries will not help with much of anything or produce favorable results due to their relatively high toxicity.

 Humans can improve the convenience of using cranberries significantly, the carnivore’s very old and natural remedy.
-We can prepare moderate portions of cranberry juice and drink it regularly throughout the entire year for healing and prophylactic purposes and for additional maintenance of the body’s balance.
+We can prepare moderate portions of cranberry juice and may drink it throughout the entire year for healing or/and prophylactic purposes.
 If you compare the amount of cranberry juice you may drink in a day with the daily consumption of pure water, the juice is consumed in relatively smaller amounts.

 Usually, water has low mineralization and it is structured by minerals dissolved in water.
 The ability of water to change its structure due to the influence of dissolved substances has been known for a long time.
 However, not everybody knows, understands or applies this knowledge.
 You may use this knowledge to prepare water soluble home remedies or medicines with distilled water, using relatively fewer dose requirements.
 You should find the appropriate dose personally for yourself, according to its action on you.
 For some people this appropriate dose can be very low.
 It’s especially valuable for people who are still compelled to use toxic medicines.